Tetra HTTP Relay Agent Installation Guide (v1.0.x)

 It's recommended that you document your runtime/deployment script(s), in case the Agent must be restarted or reconfigured.

-1. Start the agent by running the docker run $IMAGE_NAME command in the host server's local terminal.
+1. Start the Agent by running the docker run $IMAGE_NAME command in the host server's local terminal.
 Make sure that the required environmental variables are passed to the Agent container by using the following convenience script or the one provided by your Customer Success Manager (CSM), which you should edit based on your specific deployment needs.

 # required agent parameters